-Finally, the delivery time of the DL sub-phase is $T_\text{DL} = \frac{F/6}{r}$.
-It should be noted that compared to the solution proposed in \cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}, one term is removed from the downlink transmission, i.e., $\tilde{X}_{1,2,3}\mathbf{w}_{1,2,3}$.
-We have taken care of this term in the D2D phase, which in turn enhances the performance of the downlink phase for two reasons.
-First, since we have removed one term from DL transmission (if D2D transmission was not available, the BS had to transmit four terms~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}), the remaining beamformers will be allocated more power, which results in the enhanced DL rate.
-Second, since one term is removed, the number of conditions in the optimization problem of the beamformers is less compared to\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-This will reduce the complexity of the optimization problem\footnote{An alternative approach to further decrease the complexity of the beamformer design is proposed in~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
-The remaining three messages can be transmitted separately in three orthogonal time slots, which also results in complexity reduction of the beamformer with the expense of some minor rate loss (refer to~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18} for more details).} as discussed in Sec.~\ref{sec:complexity_analyze}.
+It should be noted that compared to~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}, one term is removed from the DL transmission {herein}, i.e., $\tilde{X}_{1,2,3}\mathbf{w}_{1,2,3}$.
+We have taken care of this term in the D2D phase, {enhancing the performance of the DL phase} for two reasons.
+First, since we removed one term from DL transmission, {the transmit power is shared by fewer beamformers.
+Second, since one term is removed, the number of conditions in the optimization problem is less than}~\cite{Tolli-Shariatpanahi-Kaleva-Khalaj-Arxiv18}.
+This will reduce the complexity of the optimization problem as discussed in Sec.~\ref{sec:complexity_analyze}.